Lionfest 3 will be held in public for the first time in three years, after starting as a virtual event in 2020.

 Lionfest 3, due to take place on October 21, will raise funding which helps families share special memories in a luxury, fully adapted holiday home at Kiln Park, Tenby.

-For Ieaun’s brother, musician Ben Yendle, its not only a fund close to his hear but it’s the first Lionfest since covid and the first ever time the event will be live.
+For Ieuan's brother, musician Ben Thomas-Yendle, its not only a fund close to his hear but it’s the first Lionfest since covid and the first ever time the event will be live.

 The festival was created in 2020 by Ben and his friend Karl Blythe and started as a live Facebook streaming event.
 This year will be a special as it will be held at the Pill Harriers Sports Club on Courtybella Terrace.